vyxyl/runelite-item-share/README.md

 * If their saved items are not showing up you can try hitting the `Sync Button` ![image info](./src/main/resources/screenshots/sync-icon.png)

 ### Misc.
-* Clicking any item icon navigate you to the wiki page for that item
+* Clicking any item icon will navigate you to its wiki page
 * You can enable the GIM Storage item tab from your settings
     * Note: only **1** GIM Storage is saved per group
     * If multiple players belong to different GIM groups, then the last saved storage will be visible